 History & Heritage Museums

-Flamenco, Tapas and Wine Tour in Malaga USD 105’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Self-guided e-scavenger hunt in Ypres USD 37’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.